LINKPing/LINKPing/README.md

 * we know the original meaning of the term "hacker" and "hacking"
 * we are not scared to use the term hackerspace, hacklab etc
 * we use and promote free software and decentralized technologies
-* we focus primarily on software and electronics but members decide
-* we try to stay away from centralized silos like Facebook et.al.

 ## Contact